stratum/stratum-helm-charts/README.md

-Psdssdaaasadsadaaaaaaalease refer to the README in each subfolder for details
+Psadsadadasdssdaaasadsadaaaaaaalease refer to the README in each subfolder for details